talebox/.github/profile/readme.md

 # Talebox - Draft-00_2022

-A carefully picked stack of essential technology that's easy to understand, use, modify, and maintain.

 Don't you just hate when everything is made unecessarily complicated by privatization + increasingly deterministic population control with the advent of big data analitics being used for profits.
 Me too...

+So I present: A carefully picked stack of essential technology that's easy to understand, use, modify, and maintain.

+For the nerds out there a shorter description would be: **A Private Cloud OS/Hardware/Management solution**.
+For which I have googled incessantly but found no easy answers.
+I'm still actively putting together my findings here.

 A **replacement for services which give you inmessurable personal value without selling you in the process**.
 Services that you count on every day, like idk... a notes/whiteboard app, or perhaps saving family photos, files, projects.
 Or maybe an open source social media platform, or a git repository.